ajayboddu-2006/USB_2.O_RTL_To_GDSII_Flow_using_OpenLANE_and_Skywater_PDKs/docs/README.md

 To run floorplanning in openlane, the command is `run_floorplan`.
 When the `run_floorplan` command is executed in OpenLane, the following processes take place, performed by the respective tools:
 ```
-- Floorplan Initialization
+- Define Core Area and Placement Rows
-     - Tool: OpenROAD
+     - Tool: init_fp
-           - OpenROAD initializes the floorplan by defining the chip's area and core dimensions.
-It places macros, sets up the boundary, and defines initial placement constraints for the design.
+            - This tool defines the core area where the design will be placed.
+It also sets up the rows that will be used for standard cell placement.

-- Core Utilization
+- Place IO Ports
-     - Tool: OpenROAD
+     - Tool: ioplacer
-           - OpenROAD calculates the core utilization, ensuring that the chip's area is properly filled with the core logic while adhering to area constraints.
+            - The ioplacer tool is responsible for placing the input and output ports of the macros.
+It positions these ports efficiently within the design to minimize congestion and facilitate routing.

-- Row and Track Assignment
+- Generate Power Distribution Network (PDN)
-     - Tool: OpenROAD
+     - Tool: pdn
-           - OpenROAD assigns rows for standard cells and organizes tracks for routing, ensuring that there's an efficient layout for cell placement and wiring.
+            - The pdn tool generates the power distribution network.
+It places power and ground pads and defines the routing resources for power delivery across the chip.

-- Power Planning
+- Insert Tap Cells and Decap Cells
-     - Tool: OpenROAD
+     - Tool: tapcell
-           - OpenROAD creates the power grid and power pads, and ensures power delivery to the design by setting up power and ground routing resources.
+            - The tapcell tool inserts welltap cells (to prevent latch-up) and decap cells (for noise filtering) into the floorplan, ensuring proper power grid integrity.

 ```